Skip to main content

 What type of relationship does Living Systems Counselling have with The Bowen Center for the Study of the Family in Washington, D.C.?

-The Bowen Center website lists Living Systems Counselling as one of eight locations with programs that are “directed by people who trained extensively at the Bowen Center for the Study of the Family and who are in close contact with the most recent developments in Bowen theory and the science that informs theory.”
+The Bowen Center website lists Living Systems Counselling as one of eight locations with programs that meet their standards of a program.
+This includes being “directed by people who trained extensively at the Bowen Center for the Study of the Family.
+In addition, who are in close contact with the most recent developments in Bowen theory and the science that informs theory.”
 Living Systems Counselling sponsors two conferences every year at which faculty from the Bowen Center present.
 Our recent Director of Training and Research trained directly with Dr. Bowen and is now the Director at the Bowen Center.
-This important connection will continue to strengthen the relationship between Living Systems and the Bowen Center.
-Faculty and supervisors regularly attend conferences and events at the Bowen Center, and our Executive Director trained at the Bowen Center and attends meetings sponsored by the Bowen Center in Washington, D.C.”
+This important connection will continue to strengthen the relationship between both organizations.
+Faculty and supervisors regularly attend conferences and events at the Bowen Center.
+Futhermore, our Executive Director trained at the Bowen Center and attends meetings sponsored by the Bowen Center in Washington, D.C.

 As a trainee, how would I benefit from that relationship?